harness/developer-hub/docs/security-testing-orchestration/use-sto/set-up-sto-pipelines/build-scan-push-sto-ci.md

     - A GitHub account and access token.
     - A [GitHub connector](/docs/platform/connectors/code-repositories/ref-source-repo-provider/git-hub-connector-settings-reference) that specifies your account (`http://github.com/my-account`) but not a specific repository (`http://github.com/my-account/my-repository`).
-    - This tutorial uses the [dvpwa repository](https://github.com/GitHubGoneMad/dvpwa) as an example.
+    - This procedure uses the [dvpwa repository](https://github.com/GitHubGoneMad/dvpwa) as an example.
 The simplest setup is to fork this repository into your GitHub account.
   - Docker requirements:
     - A Docker Hub account and access token.
     - A [Docker connector](/docs/platform/connectors/cloud-providers/ref-cloud-providers/docker-registry-connector-settings-reference/) is required to push the image.